Running your own business usually means that you’re strapped for time!

 With the average person working at 50 percent of capacity, it’s obvious that there’s room for improvement when it comes to time management and productivity skills.

 So the question is, are you spending your time effectively and in a way that minimizes your feelings of overwhelm?

-These several productivity secrets for business owners will show you how to accomplish more in your busy day.
-Don’t let the simplicity fool you!
+These three productivity secrets will show you how to accomplish more in your busy day.
+Don’t let simplicity fool you!
 Less is more when it comes to increasing your effectiveness.

 1) Do Less

 Overfilling your planner with action items isn’t how to increase your productivity.
 That’s a recipe for disaster!
 You don’t want to set yourself up for failure.

 Although it sounds counterintuitive, doing less is actually my productivity secret to achieving more.

 Focus on just a few tasks a day.
 In fact, one task may consume your allotted time for a given day—and that’s okay.

 You’re more likely to start and finish projects if you’re not over-committing to unrealistic goals.
 Shed the tasks that are marginally important.
 Devote your time to the most significant duties that have the biggest impact.